mmanohar24/linqappDataTest/README.md

 1. The system is based on Kafka or a similar message queue.
 2. Each event has a timestamp and a unique identifier.
-3. The worker service follows an at-least-one processing model, which reduces the chances of data loss.
+3. The worker service follows an at-least-once processing model, which reduces the chances of data loss.
 4. The error may have been caused by failures during processing or missing messages.

 ## High-Level Solution